peteroupc/classic-wallpaper/README.md

 # Classic Tiled Wallpaper Challenge

-This repository is intended to hold public-domain wallpaper images and source code for the following challenge.
+This repository is intended to hold open-source wallpaper images and source code for the following challenge.

 Given that desktop backgrounds today tend to cover the full computer screen, to employ thousands of colors, and to have a high-definition resolution (1920&times;1080 or larger), rendering tileable backgrounds with limited colors and pixel size ever harder to find, I make the following challenge.